astrellon/galaxy-map/README.md

 A small experiment in making something that looks like it could be pixel art in Godot 4.4

+This is **just** an interactive map, it is not tied to a game in anyway.
+The goal of this project was just to play around with the visuals.
+I would not say that any of the techniques used here as being best practice or even particularly performant as the end goal was to take a video of the result.

 ![Screenshot](screenshot.png)

 A hosted WebGL build should be found [here](https://alanlawrey.me/galaxy-map).
 It is definitely *NOT* optimised for mobile use.